The best furnace is the kind you don’t have to think or worry about.

 - King KF model.
 The high voltage (480V) electric fan coil unit with 5kW to 34.5 kW heating capacity.
-The high voltage (you’ll need an electrician for installation) reduces the need for high current (or amperage).
+The high voltage (you’ll need an electrician for installation) reduces the need for a high current (or amperage).

 - King KFS ECO2S model.
 The energy-saving model with ECM motors and 2-sage comfort heating (which can reduce electricity costs by as much as 15%).
-It’s available 3kW to 34.5 kW capacities.
+It’s available from 3kW to 34.5 kW capacities.

 Especially the KFS ECO2S model is in high demand (according to electric furnace installers) because those 15% of electricity savings can generate $1,000s saving in 20+ years.

 Winchester Electric Furnaces